Essenceia/blake2_asic/README.md

 an a typical operating volate of 3.3V at 25°C.

-It occupies 682 x 225 µm an area envelop, making it one of the larget tiny tapeout blocks, with a staggering 22% of the total area dedicated to flip-flops, majoritarily for storing the hash intermediary data.
+It occupies 682 x 225 µm an area envelop, making it one of the larget tiny tapeout blocks, with a staggering 22% of the total area dedicated to flip-flops, mainly for storing the hash intermediary values.

-There are currently no major manifacturing issues, with only 3 minir antenna violations of P/R: 2.65, 1.26, 1.02.
+There are currently no major manifacturing issues, with only the following minor antenna violations of P/R: 2.65, 1.26, 1.02.

 Current status: **Taped-in**, in fabrication, part of the tiny-tapeout `sky25b` shuttle.

-## Blake2s

-### PPA

-For this implementation, I have chosen to optimize for area usage, at the expense of some performance.

-### IO bottleneck

-This design was designed around an I/O bottneck on both the input and output direction.

 ## Using this codebase